Coupling of magnetic and lattice collective excitations in the 2D van der Waals antiferromagnet FePS$_{3}$: Results

 \subsection{Faraday Angle Rotation}

-In addition to the infra-red spectroscopy of the temperature and magnetic field dependence of the 122\cm\ magnon excitation, we show in Figure~\ref{fig:Faraday} the Faraday angle rotation of \FPS\ at 5~K and fields of $B=\pm 7~T$ which was not reported before, to the best of our knowledge.
-The measurement was obtained using the full protocol for the two different principal axis used in this work and as was explained in the previous section [Sec. \ref{sec:optics}].
+In addition to the infra-red spectroscopy of the temperature and magnetic field dependence of the 122\cm excitation, we show in Figure~\ref{fig:Faraday} the Faraday angle rotation at 5~K and fields of $B=\pm 7~T$, which was not reported before for FePS$_3$, to the best of our knowledge.
+The measurement was obtained using the full protocol for the two principal axes used in this work, as explained in the previous section [Sec. \ref{sec:optics}].

 The Faraday angle rotation is shown in Fig.~\ref{fig:Faraday} along with the transmission as measured by the parallel polarization configuration of the analyzer and polarizer.
 To avoid artifacts in regions with very low signal, we masked out spectral regions where the transmission coefficient dropped below 1\%.
 This threshold lies above the sensitivity limit of our experimental setup, ensuring the reliability of the Faraday angle measurements.
-In this way, we can discuss several interesting features, starting from the collective excitations which are originated at the antiferromagnetic spin configuration, i.e. magnons, and following with the lattice collective modes which are coupled to the magnetic order.
+In this way, we can discuss several interesting features, starting with the collective excitations that originate in the antiferromagnetic state and then with the lattice collective modes that are coupled to the magnetic order.

+The 122\cm excitation that splits into two modes shows a Faraday angle rotation of about 0.1 to 0.15~rad at 5~K and 7~T. This Faraday angle is much larger than the sensitivity of the measurements setup (about 2~mRad) and well above the measurement noise level, as shown in Figure~\ref{fig:Faraday}.